 The University of Huddersfield is pleased to be the training provider for a number of our primary and secondary school partners who offer school-led training through School Direct.
 As a School Direct trainee you'll have the opportunity to work as part of the teaching team in the alliance of schools to which you've applied from day one.
 Your chosen alliance will be involved in your selection, recruitment and professional development throughout the programme.
 School Direct trainees also benefit from studying with other trainees at the University of Huddersfield on our university-led PGCE programmes.
 Both routes have the same entry requirements, lead to Qualified Teacher Status (QTS) and include 90 Masters level credits.

-A significant amount of your learning will take place within the alliance.
-You'll benefit from being able to learn from and observe experienced teachers, gain practical hands-on experience and mentoring to help you develop into an outstanding and successful teacher.
+You’ll develop your knowledge of National Curriculum subjects in the primary curriculum with a focus on teaching and learning in Key Stage 1and 2 alongside hands-on classroom experience.
+A significant amount of your learning will take place in our partnership schools.
+You’ll benefit from being able to observe experienced teachers, gain practical hands-on experience and mentoring to help you develop into an outstanding and successful teacher.

-Successful completion of your PGCE course prepares you to start your first teaching post (NQT year) within a primary or secondary school setting.
-Our courses are designed to prepare you to teach pupils in a specific age range, with opportunities to develop a comprehensive understanding of progression in the age phases before and after.
-Our School Direct Primary training will take place across the 3-7 and 5-11 age ranges and our School Direct Secondary training across the 11-16, 11-18 or 14-19 age ranges.
+Successful completion of your PGCE course prepares you to start your first teaching post (NQT year) within a primary school setting.
+Our course is designed to prepare you to teach pupils in the 5-11 age range, with opportunities to develop a comprehensive understanding of progression to Key Stage 3 and from the Early Years Foundation Stage.

 Fees and funding